AlibabaCloudDocs/alikafka/intl.en-US/User guide/Migration/Migrate consumer groups/Migrate consumer group metadata from a user-created Kafka cluster to Message Queue
         for Apache Kafka.md

     ## The endpoint.
     bootstrap.servers=localhost:9092

-    ## The consumer group, which contains no consumer offset information so that consumption starts from the first message.
+    ## The consumer group, which does not contain consumer offset information so that consumption starts from the first message.
     group.id=XXX

     ## You can skip the following configuration if security configuration is unavailable.

-    ## The simple authentication and security layer (SASL)-based authentication.
+    ## The Simple Authentication and Security Layer (SASL) authentication.
     #sasl.mechanism=PLAIN

     ## The access protocol.
     #security.protocol=SASL_SSL

-    ## The path of the Secure Sockets Layer (SSL) root certificate.
+    ## The path of the SSL root certificate.
     #ssl.truststore.location=/Users/***/Documents/code/aliware-kafka-demos/main/resources/kafka.client.truststore.jks

     ## The SSL password.